rtCamp/Frappe-Manager/docs/guides/environments.md

 gunicorn -b 0.0.0.0:80 -w <workers> --worker-class=gthread --threads <threads> --max-requests 1000 --preload frappe.app:application
 ```

 Multi-worker WSGI server.
 The worker count defaults to the smaller of the CPU count and a RAM-based cap (one worker per 256 MB); threads default to 2–4 per worker.
 No auto-reload.
-See [Workers & Background Jobs](../reference/workers.md) to customize via `common_site_config.json`.
+See [Web Serving & Concurrency](../concepts/web-serving.md) to customize via `common_site_config.json`.

 ---